descope/descope-kotlin/README.md

 }
 ```

-It is also possible to revoke older sessions or all sessions by providing
+It is also possible to revoke all sessions by providing the appropriate `RevokeType` parameter.
-a different `RevokeType` parameter.

 You can customize how the `DescopeSessionManager` behaves by using
 your own `storage` and `lifecycle` objects.
 See the documentation